This article was first published on Kareo’s Go Practice blog.

 your patient’s insurance coverage prior to every visit.
 With improvements in technology and the integration of eligibility verification tools offered by some billing and EHR software, there is no excuse for losing money as a result of incorrect eligibility information.

 You will also need to make sure that your staff is familiar with your self-pay policies and are prepared to collect from patients who are newly without insurance and may not be aware of their financial responsibility.
 It’s a good idea to use the beginning of each new year to review your financial policy and make any updates necessary so that your patients are aware of their responsibilities.
-Also, you should require patients to not only update their demographic information during their first visit of a new
+Also, you should require patients to not only update their demographic information during their first visit of a new year, but also ask them to review and sign the practice financial policy again.

 “New” Plan Options